Time has gone by so fast. It's hard to believe, but this July we celebrated GFA World's 25th birthday.

-Here at Gospel for Asia, we have also kept some stones of remembrance.
+Here at GFA World, we have also kept some stones of remembrance.

 Unlike the stones the Israelites took from the Jordan or the ones the missionary keeps in his gunny sack, our stones of remembrance include a hollow door, a worn-out chair and an old typewriter.
 They represent the journey we have made over the past 25 years.
 They remind us of the early days, the miracles we witnessed, and God's marvelous grace and power we experienced in a thousand ways.

 It all started with my own personal struggle and search for what God wanted to do with my life.
 As a family, we desired to do His will with all our hearts, but we needed His direction.
 Finally, after I read Jonathan Edwards's testimony, I decided to pray the same prayer he prayed: "Lord, stamp eternity on my eyes" and this changed the course of my life.